Submitty/submitty.github.io/_docs/developer/automated_grading.md

 ## Multiple Physical Servers

-1. To specify additional physical machines as worker machines, add one or more an additional object(s) to the `autograding_workers.json` file, one for each additional machine.
+1. To specify additional physical machines as worker machines, add one or more additional object(s) to the `autograding_workers.json` file, one for each additional machine.
 For example:

    ```